 This means the product protects from both UVA and UVB rays.

-- UVA: Premature aging, wrinkles, sagging
+- UVA: Visible aging, wrinkles, sagging

-- UVB: Sunburn, redness, DNA damage
+- UVB: Sunburn, redness, sun impacts

 2. SPF (Sun Protection Factor)